mahdigorzedin3/login-monitor-system/README.md

 # 🔐 Login Monitor System

 ## 📌 About This Project
 This project is designed to monitor login attempts on your computer.
+I have done it as a university project in the Principles of Operating System course.
 If there are more than **three failed login attempts**, the system captures a photo using the webcam and sends it to your email as a security alert.

 ## ⚙️ Setup Instructions
 To ensure the system works correctly, follow these steps: